The Bitch is Back...and pleased with herself!

 But there were some nice surprises in the finale, too: chief among them, the sudden reappearance of Lily was absolutely chilling

 .
 If that didn't send a little thrill of horror through your body, you haven't been paying attention.

 As mentioned earlier, though, there are a lot of unresolved questions, many more of them raised by the finale rather than are answered by it.
 For instance, Clarence Wiedman would terrify Veronica if she knew about him like we did.
-Like Sandor Clegane (the Hound) in A Song of Ice and Fire
+Like Sandor Clegane (the Hound) in link

 , he is a killer without scruples who is mindlessly devoted to his masters, and will not think twice about doing what he perceives to be in the best interests of the Kane family, up to and including killing Veronica without blinking...and she crossed the Kanes really seriously this time.
 What are the repercussions of that?
 Would she continue upping the ante with them until one or the other was dead?
 If Duncan returned, with whom would he side?
 Will Wallace continue to suffer indignity and torture for the sake of milk, cookies and a rather one-sided friendship?

 Again, we don't know...but we can suppose.